Skip to content

 aws_ec2.DataCollector(account, common_aws_configs),

-aws_cloudwatch.DataCollector(account, aws_cloudwatch_configs) # The CloudWatch collector is usually placed at the end
+aws_cloudwatch.DataCollector(account, aws_cloudwatch_configs) # CloudWatch collector is usually placed last

 ]

-When a successful match is made, additional fields from the custom object's tags will be added to the CloudWatch data's tags, enabling effects such as filtering CloudWatch metric data using instance names.
+When a match is successful, additional fields from the custom object tags will be added to the CloudWatch data tags, enabling effects like filtering CloudWatch metrics by instance name.
 The specific effect is as follows:

 Assume the original data collected by CloudWatch is as follows: